Today weekends mean casual for professionals

 Action plans I hated were jogging, hiking, walks, bicycling, and car wash.
 I still don’t like any gym gear, or athletic attire that is meant actually to be worn for the purpose of exercise.
 However, I love leather joggers with polo and Keds for the weekend, may be because they are making fun of the original?
 May be not.
 See the link for a styling example.

-I loved going shopping in Duisburg, Krefeld or Venlo.
+I loved dressing for going shopping in Duisburg, Krefeld or Venlo.
 Even if it was just grocery shopping.
 I loved the big department stores, the neon lights, the decoration, and looking at the store windows and what people wore.

 Casual weekend outfits of my childhood

 I also loved collecting potatoes from the fields after the harvest or collecting coal from the mining dump.
 We wore old clothes, i.e. clothes that were distressed, ripped or otherwise in bad shape.
 I liked the distressed look and that I could mix prints/pattern.
-My mom’s rule was just one print/pattern per outfit.
+My mom’s rule was just one print or pattern per outfit.
 However, when the call was for these activities, the rule was just that it had to be old clothes, too old to be worn to school.
-Furthermore, we wore rubber rain boots with these outfits, no matter what the weather was like.
+Furthermore, we wore rubber rainboots with these outfits, no matter what the weather was like.
 Why?
 There was a lot of dust and sand in that mining waste dump and the fields were pretty sandy.
 You wouldn’t get the sand in your “shoes” wearing boots.
 Real boots would have been too “expensive” to wear on the dump or in the fields.

 I loved the fresh potatoes my mom would fry after we came home.
 I was great at collecting small potatoes.
 It were the small ones she would fry.
 I didn’t like cooked potatoes, except those my granny made.

 I was a bad collector of coal.
 I had no ambitions to be the best coal collector of us kids.
 I wouldn’t try to look for the biggest pieces of coal or to find the most.
 On the contrary, I was more a burden than a help.
-Yes, I collect to one or other piece of coal and threw it into the wheelbarrow, but it was only a side part of another goal.
+Yes, I collect too the one or other piece of coal and threw it into the wheelbarrow, but it was only a side part of another goal.
 My interest was on the imprints of ancient plants in the rock pieces.
-When looking for them you had to did thru the dirt.
+When looking for them you had to dig thru the dirt.
 While my sibling lifted dirt to find the coal, I lifted it to find imprints.
 Thus, when I had a piece of coal to lift, it went into the wheelbarrow.
 Every rock would be turned around and hit with another stone to see whether I could split it to find an imprint.
-You see that I spent not much time on searching for left-over coal.
+You see that I spent not much time on searching imprints than for left-over coal.

 When the wheelbarrow was full, I had endless discussions with my father about how many of my finds I was allowed to take home.
 The dump was about 3 miles from my parents’ house.
 I had to either carry them myself or put them on the wheelbarrow.
 However, my Dad’s interest was, of course, to put as many coal on the wheelbarrow as possible.
 It was the time of and after the oil crisis.
 Heating the house as cheap as possible was a legitimate goal.